agnwinds/python/docs/rst/parameters/Binary.autogen.rst

 **Unit:** Hours

-**Value:** greater than 0
+**Values:** greater than 0

 **Parent(s):**
-  parameter_: Required whenever the system is defined to be a binary system
+  :ref:`parameter`: Required whenever the system is defined to be a binary system

 **File:** setup_star_bh.c